 Ted & Harold Alfond Sports Center

-The field house is equipped with free exercise classes and weight equipment along with basketball and volleyball courts.
+The field house is equipped with state of the art exercise and weight equipment along with basketball and volleyball courts.
 Shower and locker areas are available for your convenience.
 Your R-Card is required for facility use.
-For hours and operations call the front desk at 407-646-2660.